 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform: Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848) ("ASU 2020-04").
 The standard provides temporary guidance to ease the potential burden in accounting for reference rate reform primarily resulting from the discontinuation of the London Interbank Overnight ("LIBO") rate or another reference rate expected to be discontinued.
 Entities may apply the provisions of the new standard as of the beginning of the reporting period when the election is made.
-The provisions of this update are only available until December 31, 2022, when the reference rate replacement activity is expected to have completed.
+The provisions of this update have been extended to December 31, 2024, when the reference rate replacement activity is expected to have completed.
 The Company's Revolving Facility currently references the LIBO rate for determining interest payable on outstanding borrowings.
 The amendments in ASU 2020-04 are elective and apply to all entities that have contracts referencing the LIBO rate.
 The new guidance provides an expedient which simplifies accounting analyses under current U.S. GAAP for contract modifications if the change is directly related to a change from the LIBO rate to a new interest rate index.
-The Company plans to amend the Revolving Facility agreement during 2022 to change the reference rate from LIBO to a new interest rate index.
+The Company plans to amend the Revolving Facility agreement to change the reference rate from LIBO to the Secured Overnight Financing Rate ("SOFR").
 The Company does not expect the adoption of ASU 2020-04 to have a material impact to the Company's condensed consolidated financial statements or to any key terms of our Revolving Facility other than the discontinuation of the LIBO rate.